WRITING YOUR SCREENPLAY: WRITTEN TEXT ON SCREEN

 Patrons come to us looking for examples of how to describe a character sending texts, writing e-mails and letters, passing notes, reading sign posts, scanning websites and more.

-So much of our communication in the digital/information/pandemic age is, in fact, written.
+So much of our communication in the age of constant screens is, in fact, written.
 To bring this written communication into your film and TV writing is to effectively hold the mirror up to the times in which we live.

 While conventions for formatting dialogue, description, montages, etc. are well-established, rules for formatting written text on screen are more ambiguous.
 Sometimes it’s easier to ditch the jargon, especially if you have lots of instances of texting or signage.
 Basically, you only have so many uses of the word “SUPER” or “CHYRON” before a reader heaves an exasperated sigh.